Harriman Institute StatementRussia's War on Ukraine

 Professor of Professional Practice in International and Public Affairs and Director of the Center on Global Energy Policy

-Visiting Senior Research Scholar in the Arnold A. Saltzman Institute of War and Peace Studies and Adjunct Professor
+Interim Director of the Saltzman Institute of War and Peace Studies

 Alexander A. Cooley